This post lists a number of easy to sew cloth diaper patterns and tips on what kind of fabric to choose as the inner, outer and the insert layers.

 There is this belief ( I believe and many more do) that cloth diapers are better for my baby than the chemical-filled store-bought diapers.

 It is also about the environmental impact you are leaving behind.
 I read here that it can take up to 500 years for a disposable diaper to decompose in landfills.
 The baby will have to live in this world which is already filled with all the plastic waste that it can afford.

-True that the disposable diapers can make the baby really comfortable, keeping him dry.
-But don't you take it to the extreme and keep it on for longer.
+True that disposable diapers can make the baby really comfortable, keeping him dry.
+But you may end up keeping it on for longer than is necessary.
 With the cloth diaper, you inevitably change it as soon as it is wet.
 Or the baby will make sure that you do!

 The fact that you can make these beauties in the prints of your choice, in the colours of your choice doesnot influence you?
 Well, that was a major one for me in favour of cloth diapers when I used them for my kids.

 Then the thought in the back of your mind that your next child or your (not yet married at that time) sister’s kid will inherit the cloth diapers – The idea of Recycling tickling my Uncle Scrooge bones.
 This was big for me.

 The cloth diaper wins hands down in all ways, in spite of the convenience of the store bought one

 If you have decided to sew your own diaper the types of diapers you can make are many: The flat cloth ones, prefolds or fitted diapers and their many variations.

 - The plain flat cloth ones are folded by you and fastened with a pin